itsmehari/Chrome-Tab-Organiser-Project/docs/architecture.md

 1.  **Linting**: `eslint .` is run to catch any code quality issues.
 2.  **Minification**: `terser` is used to minify all core JavaScript files (`background.js`, `popup.js`, `options.js`) into a `build/` directory.
-3.  **Packaging**: The script creates a clean `dist/` directory, copies the minified JS from `build/`, and adds all other necessary assets (`manifest.json`, HTML files, icons), excluding all development files.
+3.  **Packaging**: The script creates a clean `dist/` directory, copies the minified JS from `build/`, the third-party libraries from `lib/`, and adds all other necessary assets (`manifest.json`, HTML files, icons), excluding all development files.

 This process ensures the final uploaded package is small, optimized, and contains only production-ready code.